ligato/docs/docs/plugins/connection-plugins.md

 ### Token-based Authorization

-REST plugin supports authorization based on tokens.
+The REST plugin supports authorization based on tokens.
 To enable this feature, use the paramter contained in the [REST conf file][rest-conf-file]:

 ```
 enable-token-auth: true